Polluted Runoff Water

 Climate Change

 New Hampshire is experiencing increased precipitation, but it’s happening in fewer storms.
-This means that larger rainstorms occur after dry periods.
+This means that more significant rainstorms occur after dry periods.
 As a result, the land can’t soak up all the rain at once, leading to more runoff water and nutrients entering our lakes that contribute to the growth of native and invasive plants, algae, and toxic cyanobacteria.

 Invasive Species